OLD MODEL -vs- NEW MODEL:

 The Cardinal Signs of localized inflammation are always given in Latin and include:

 - RUBOR (Redness)

 - FUNCTIO LAESA (Loss of Function)

 People head to the doctor, and the tech takes a bunch of X-rays.
-Or maybe they decide that an MRI or CT scan is in order.
+Or maybe they decide that an MRI OR CT SCAN is in order.
 We already have a problem.
 If you remember what we learned in Part II; diagnostic imaging does an exceedingly poor job of imaging these soft tissues — particularly the most pain sensitive of the bunch — fascia.
 The doctor comes into the room and says, “Thank God Mrs. Jones — nothing is broken.
 You are free to go.
 Take these medications.”
 This is the Old Model.
 Do you see any problems with this model?
-They are greater than you can possibly imagine!

 Anti-inflammatory drugs have been around for a very long time.
 And never let it be said that they do not work.
 Many of them work like magic.
 However, just like you saw in Lord of the Rings, there is a steep price to be paid for using that magic.
 Are you willing to pay for pain relief with your heart?
 How about your liver?
 What about your digestive tract?
 How about some dialysis (complete kidney failure)?
 How about some osteoporosis, or degenerative arthritis, or God only knows what else?
 These are just a few of the costs of using anti-inflammatory drugs!
 A half hour of online research will show you that this problem is as serious as a heart attack — literally!